Breaking Down 9Round's Weekly CHOW

 CHOW stands for “Challenge of the Week.”
 This challenge takes place during a specific round and lasts the entire three minutes you’re at that station.
-Once the green bell signals you to start, you’ll keep count of a specific move or combination at your station until the end of the round.
+Once the bell signals you to start, you’ll keep count of a specific move or combination at your station until the end of the round.
 Your goal is to complete as many reps as you can within those three minutes, so you really want to focus on pushing yourself up until the final bell.

 Purpose of the CHOW

 The ultimate goal of the weekly CHOW is to push our members to the max for one portion of the workout.
 We use these weekly challenges to keep our members motivated to grow stronger, so they can feel accomplished each time they reach a higher score.
 As you notice your CHOW scores getting better over time, you can really see how you’ve progressed in your fitness journey and grown stronger at 9Round.

 Keeping score during the CHOW also helps inspire a little friendly competition between members at the gym.
 People are curious about how their score stacks up against others, or if they can continue to beat their own score moving forward.
 This competitive spirit can help people focus on crushing their workout without slacking off.
 We especially love seeing our favorite punch partners battling it out to see who can get the highest score during the CHOW.

 Since the CHOW is designed to push you to your fullest potential, it’s okay if you find your heart rate drifting into the red zone a little.
 We never want our members to spend their entire workout in the red zone, but the CHOW is one of the areas where dipping into the red for a minute or two can be beneficial because of EPOC.
 EPOC stands for excess post-exercise oxygen consumption, and it’s what contributes to extra calorie burn after your workout.
 Essentially, your body is working to return to a normal resting state, and the more intense your workout, the more work your body has to do in order to get back to homeostasis.